Andy Kessler Skatepark: Terrain

 Andy Kessler Skatepark is a concrete skatepark built by California Skateparks consisting of a street plaza and a pool.
 It maintains a similar footprint as the original skatepark of approximately 30,000 square feet overall.The street plaza consists of stairs, ledges, rails, banks, bank to ledge and a 4 foot mini ramp.The pool is 11 foot deep in the deep end with 18" of vert, the shallow end is 6.5 feet deep.
 The pool has pool coping.

 History

 Built in 1995-1996, Riverside Skatepark was the first full-sized public skatepark in Manhattan.
 Andy Kessler headed up efforts to create Riverside Skatepark in collaboration with the New York City Parks Department and Riverside Parks Conservancy administrator Charles McKinney.
 The wooden park was built with the help of teenagers from Harlem and the Upper West Side.
 Riverside Skatepark opened in August 1996.

 Preservation effort (2012-2018)

 In 2012 Riverside skatepark had fallen into disrepair and had low attendance, Ian Clarke of NYC Skateboard Coalition led an effort on two fronts to preserve the historic skatepark.

 Repairs

-Ian Clarke led permitted repairs with the cooperation of Riverside Parks Conservancy and other skateboarders to repair and restore the historic ramps.
+Ian Clarke led permitted repairs with the cooperation of Riverside Parks Conservancy to repair and restore the historic ramps.